YenWenWang/NSFInvasion2022/Linux/Advance.markdown

   <summary><b><u>Hint</u></b></summary>
   You can run something like this. (replace <code>blastn</code> with <code>tblastn</code> if you have a protein query.)
   <pre>for f in *.fasta
-do  blastn -db $f -query [&ltyourquery&gt] -outfmt 6 -out tblastn-$f.txt
+do  blastn -db $f -query [&ltyourquery&gt] -outfmt 6 -out blastn-$f.txt
 done</pre>
 </details>
 <br/>